pwwang/immunopipe/docs/processes/SeuratClusteringOfAllCells.md

 # SeuratClusteringOfAllCells

-Cluster all cells using Seurat
+Cluster all cells, including T cells and non-T cells using Seurat

 This process will perform clustering on all cells using [`Seurat`](https://satijalab.org/seurat/) package.<br />